fastprof-hep/fastprof/doc/tutorials/ATLAS_SUSY_trileptons/atlas_trileptons.rst

 Plotting results
 ################

 The aim of this section is to plot the model predictions and data.
-The model includes 3 signal regions (SRs), each containing 16 bins of the invariant mass variable :math:`m_{Zl}`, and 3 control regions (CRs) with a single bin apiece.
-Making the relevant plots is not completely trivial since the model is stored as a collection of unrelated bins, so that the SRs need to be pieced back together as a consistent range of bins.
+The model includes 3 signal regions (SRs), each consisting of 16 bins in the invariant mass variable :math:`m_{Zl}`, and 3 control regions (CRs) with a single bin apiece.
+Making the relevant plots is not completely trivial since the pyhf model is presented as a collection of unrelated bins, so that the SRs need to be pieced back together as a consistent range of bins.
 This is done using the following script:

 .. code-block:: console

-   merge_channels.py -m trileptons.json -d trileptons.json \
+   merge_channels.py -m trileptons.json \
    -o trileptons_merged --obs-name mZl --obs-unit GeV -c "\
    SRFR=\
        SRFR_90_110_all_cuts:90:110,